 - You may access the online application as many times as necessary before submission.

 - Using the same PIN and User ID, you will also use the online application to view your admission decision.

 - Additional information about admission

 3. Provide supplemental materials

-GRE scores are not required for admission.
-Submisson of GRE scores are optional in this addmission cycle.
+Submisson of GRE scores are optional and are not required for admission.
 Please note that if choosing to submit GRE scores:

 - The GRE must be taken no more than five years prior to the intended quarter of entry.

 - Scores must come directly from the Educational Testing Service (ETS), using our ETS institution code of 1565.

 Students whose first language is not English must take the TOEFL examination, and to score 550 or higher on the paper-based test, 213 or higher on the computer-based test, or 90 or higher on the internet based test.

 - ETS must send TOEFL scores to The Graduate School using our ETS institution code of 1565.